bradcar/bno08x_i2c_spi_MicroPython/README.md

     bno = BNO08X_SPI(spi, cs, int_pin, reset_pin, wake_pin, debug=False)

 Required for SPI
-- int_pin : required by SPI for accurate sensor timestamps.
+- int_pin : Required by SPI for accurate sensor timestamps.
 Define a Pin object, not  number.
-- wake_pin : Needed by SPI to operate correctly.
+- wake_pin : Required by SPI to operate correctly.
 Optional for SPI
 - reset_pin : used by SPI for hardware reset, if not defined uses soft reset.
 It is a Pin object, not number